NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 ### 5.1 Theory
 While we have learned how to manipulate the light's height and width, it would be useful if users can define the intensity of the light also using the `DragGesture`.

-To make it clear to users they are using the z-axis of our light panel to modify it's intensity, we'll use arrows like so:
+To make it clear to users they are using the panel's local z-axis of our light panel to modify its intensity, we'll use arrows like so:

 ![](../data/intensity_s.png)